m8bsd/quimby/README.md

 Contributions to this repository are welcome!
 Feel free to make suggestions, report bugs, or add new features by creating pull requests.

 ## License
-This project is licensed under the [GNU General Public License](LICENSE), version 3 or later.
-This license allows you to use, modify, and distribute the code under the terms of the GNU GPL.
+This project is licensed under MIT

 ---